okaoka0709/snow-calendar/README.md

 # Snow Calendar
 Snow Calendar is a front-end calendar plugin for **vue** like google calendar or FullCalendar:
 * no jquery
-* Open the event and data, you can operation it by yourself.
+* You can make your own UI, because the event and data is opened.
 * Initialize data by month, you can get your data when user change calendar time.
 * Easy to use, just install it and use **&lt;snowCalendar&gt;&lt;/snowCalendar&gt;** tag.
 * Provide Traditional Chinese, Simplified Chinese, English and Japanese